NBKRedSpy/QM_SpeedToggle/README.md

 See the [Configuration](#configuration) section below.

+# Monster Detection
+The [Stop on Monster Detection](https://steamcommunity.com/sharedfiles/filedetails/?id=3292592993) mod is recommended.
+It prevents monsters that are spotted (the asterisk icon) from ambushing the player.

 # Configuration

 The configuration file will be created on the first game run and can be found at `%AppData%\..\LocalLow\Magnum Scriptum Ltd\Quasimorph\QM_SpeedToggle\config.json`.